etimesoy/English-is-simple/README.md

 # English is simple

-Application, where you can find phonetics of English words and save them
+Application, where you can find phonetics of English words and save them.

-Tech stack: UIKit, SnapKit, CoreData
+Tech stack: UIKit, SnapKit, CoreData, URLSession, AVFoundation, UIPageViewController (for onboarding).

 <p align="center">
   <img src="images/SearchWordsImage.png" width="50%" />